introkun/netpass-docker-builder/README.md

 docker run --rm -v ./:/build/source -u $(id -u):$(id -g) -ti netpass_builder
 ```

-By default builder will execute command `make clean codegen;make cia`, to override arguments to `make` add at the end of previous command arguments of your choose.
+By default builder will execute command `make clean cia`, to override arguments to `make` add at the end of previous command arguments of your choose.

 Example:
 ```bash